Beves of Hamtoun (poem): Influence

 A version of Beves probably related to C or M was the direct source of an Early Modern Irish romance, untitled in the sole surviving manuscript but now sometimes called Bibus.
 Bibus is shorter than its Middle English counterpart, and is written in prose.

-Chaucer refers to Beves and other poems as "romances of prys" in his tale of Sir Thopas (VII.897–900), and there are also some verbal similarities between the two works.
+Chaucer refers to Beves and other poems as "romances of prys" in his tale of Sir Thopas (v.
+899), and the similarity of the opening lines of the two works (invoking the "nightingale") suggests imitation by Chaucer.
 Spenser uses themes from Beves, especially the dragon-fight, in the adventures of his Redcrosse Knight in Book 1 of The Faerie Queene.

 The Beves dragon-fight was also used as the template for Richard Johnson's version of the story of St. George and the dragon, in his immensely popular romance The Famous Historie of the Seaven Champions of Christendom (1596–97).